RKrafty/LSPCA/Help_files/Data_Generation.md

 ```

 ## Population Spectral Density Matrices
-The R-code provided below generates the dataframe `D` in the R package.
-Detailed description of the process is provided in the manuscript.
+The R-code provided below produces the spectral density matrices of the process provided in the manuscript.

 ```r
 #############################################################################